We ask some of Scotland’s young c-store retailers about their businesses and the key issues of the day.

 Which categories do you find offer the most opportunity?

-How do you differentiate your store from competitors?
+How do you differentiate yourself from the competition?

-How optimistic do you feel about the future of convenience retailing?
+How do you feel about the Tesco/Booker merger?